cloud-ark/kubeplus/README.md

 One of the key reasons for Kubernetes’s popularity is its extensibility.
 Kubernetes API extensions (commonly referred as [Operators](https://coreos.com/operators/)) extend Kubernetes API and enable adding application specific workflow automation in Kubernetes-native manner.
 There are a wide variety of Operators built today for softwares like databases, key-value stores, API gateways etc. to run on Kubernetes.
 Enterprise DevOps teams assemble required Kubernetes Operators and create their Kubernetes-native application stacks.
 The key challenge when working with such stacks is the need to easily discover and use the Custom APIs/Resources available in a cluster towards creating required application-specific workflows.

-KubePlus consists of suite of tools that simplify building, visualizing and monitoring Kubernetes-native application workflows that are made up of Kubernetes's built-in and Custom Resources available in a cluster.
+KubePlus consists of suite of tools that simplify building, visualizing and monitoring Kubernetes application workflows that are made up of Kubernetes's built-in and Custom Resources available in a cluster.

 You can start using KubePlus by simply annotating your Custom Resource Definitions (CRDs) with certain annotations (outlined below).
 If you are not yet using Kubernetes Operators or Custom Resources,